 - One drawing or a series of drawings. - Drawing is defined as any meaning-making procedure that involves mark-making on a surface and/or the dominance of the element of line over shape and colour.
 Drawing is also usually more spontaneous and immediate than other media.
-Drawing is 'thought made immediately visible'. - Any creative approach including perceptual, expressive, conceptual and abstract. - Appropriate choice of technique and media to suit approach and concept of the work. - Definitions of 'drawing' may be explored and challenged (in keeping with contemporary art practice), however, the learner must convince the examiner/marking panel of critical engagement and informed decision-making. - Your drawing must be a drawing and not some other art form.
-If you choose to make an unconventional or non-traditional drawing, then you must explain your motivation for doing so and describe how your work counts as drawing in your visual journal.
+Drawing is "thought made immediately visible." - Any creative approach including perceptual, expressive, conceptual and abstract. - Appropriate choice of technique and media to suit approach and concept of the work. - Definitions of 'drawing' may be explored and challenged (in keeping with contemporary art practice), however, the candidate must convince the examiner/marking panel of critical engagement and informed decision-making. - Your drawing must be a drawing and not some other art form.
+If you choose to make an unconventional or non-traditional drawing, then you must explain your motivation for doing so and describe how your work counts as drawing in your Visual Journal.
 If you choose the Process Drawing option, then your drawings must be displayed professionally and not left in the journal.
 A drawing is a series of relatively spontaneous marks on a surface.
 An acrylic painting is not a drawing and a photograph is not a drawing unless you explain in detail how it could be seen as such.
 If you present a drawing that is not traditional, then you must justify how your submission may be understood conceptually as a drawing.
-Matisse said that 'to draw is to sharpen an idea.
-Drawing is the precision of thought'.
 Think carefully about what makes a drawing different from a painting or a sculpture or a photograph.
-Consider the reasons why drawing is such an important part of an artist's creative process. - Artists: Dianne Victor, Julie Mehretu.
+Consider the reasons why drawing is such an important part of an artist's creative process. - Artists: Diane Victor, Julie Mehretu, Raymond Pettibon, Sam Durant, Paul Noble.